Optimal Construction of N-bit-delay Almost Instantaneous Fixed-to-Variable-Length Codes: Code-forest construction algorithm

 \subsubsection{Relationship with conventional codes}

 To understand whether CoM condition is reasonable, we here compare the constraint with the conventional codes by interpreting them as AIFV ones by breaking down them into symbol-wise coding rules \cite{ref:n_aifv}.
 Under such interpretation, CoM condition does not necessarily hold for the extended Huffman codes but for the arithmetic codes.
+Note that the arithmetic codes also satisfy a condition that their codewords preserve the lexicographic order of source sequences.
 The conventional AIFV-$m$ codes implicitly use it, too.
 The relationship between the arithmetic and AIFV codes has been reported in the previous work \cite{ref:aifv_arith1}.

-There are some classes of AIFV codes reported recently \cite{ref:aifv_treepair1,ref:aifv_treepair2}, which assume neither MoS nor CoM conditions: They use only two code trees to construct AIFV codes of an arbitrary decoding delay and allow many types of code-tree switching.
-In the context of $N$-bit-delay AIFV codes, they limit the code trees to two and use every available mode, including discontinuous ones.
-However, their code-constructing algorithm has yet to be proposed, and it would be very complex to construct by applying the algorithm proposed above.
-This is because we must find an optimal pair of modes among the huge freedom of modes.

 Of course, {\it Theorem \ref{thm:Gopt_if_Fopt}} does not hold under CoM condition, and we cannot guarantee the \emph{G-optimality} even if we can get \emph{F-optimal} code forests.
 However, CoM condition is expected to be reasonable enough because it is implicitly used in the practical method as the arithmetic codes.